mogensen/docker-swarm-meetup/Docker Swarm exercises.md

 #### Exercise

 Create the two networks in the yml file and specify the networks on the services.
+Note that this is something that docker has changed a lot over time.
+Newest documentation is here: [Docker compose endpoint mode](https://docs.docker.com/compose/compose-file/#endpoint_mode)

+## Playing with node failure

+To simulate a failing node (bloody hardware failing all the time) try deleting one of the worker nodes in the Play With Docker interface.
+When doing this keep an eye on the visualizer and see how all the containers are redeployed on the remining node.

+Try creating two new nodes and joining them to the cluster.
+By default docker swarm will not move running containers to the new nodes.
+Try scaling up the _vote_ or _worker_ services and see how the containers are placed.

 ## Specify placement for the services

-Next task on the production list is to make sure that many people voting does not kill our result database.
+Next task on the production list is to make sure that our result database are only running on machines that have ssd.
-We want to make sure that this does not happen by putting the postgres database and the result application on the manager node and all the other on the worker nodes.
+Add a label called _disk_ to all our worker nodes, with _disk=hdd_ for two of them and _disk=ssd_ on the last worker See [documentation](https://docs.docker.com/engine/swarm/manage-nodes/#add-or-remove-label-metadata) for adding lables.

 #### Exercise

-Update the yml file with conditions on all the services that specify where they are allowed to live.
+Update the yml file with conditions on the _db_ service that specify that it can only be deployed on _disk=ssd_.
 Validate by looking in the visualizer.

-Check that only the postgres and the result application is on the master.
+You can also change the other services to make sure that only the database runs on machines with ssd.

+Try setting the manager as _drained_ so no containers are scheduled on the manager.

 ### References
 1. [Play With Docker on github](https://github.com/play-with-docker/play-with-docker)